How to Live Stream on Zoom with a Professional Video Platform

 Zoom Live Streaming via an OVP: How it Works

-Unfortunately, some limitations on Zoom have left professionals searching for the solution that makes the most sense for their web conferencing needs, and most video streaming platforms do not support peer-to-peer conferencing, which is essentially video chatting.
+Unfortunately, some limitations on Zoom have left professionals searching for the solution that makes the most sense for their web conferencing needs.
+Most video streaming platforms do not support peer-to-peer conferencing, essentially video chatting.

 However, simulcasting tools and Zoom integrations on professional online video platforms (OVPs), like Dacast, have given these businesses and educators the best of both worlds.

 Zoom is connected to the OVP as a source, just like a camera, mixer, or microphone would.
-That feed is then streamed to anywhere that you’ve embedded your Dacast video player.
+That feed is then streamed anywhere you’ve embedded your Dacast video player.

-Broadcasters can use this setup to stream to Facebook and other channels thanks to a process called simulcasting, which means that one live stream is simultaneously broadcasting to different locations.
-This is particularly valuable in situations where your goal is to share a meeting or conversation with a public audience.
+Broadcasters can use this setup to stream to Facebook and other channels thanks to simulcasting, which means that one live stream is simultaneously broadcasting to different locations.
+That’s particularly valuable when your goal is to share a meeting or conversation with a public audience.

 Why Not Stream Through Zoom Alone?